gospodnetic/industrial_training/gh_pages/_source/session3/Build-a-Moveit!-Package.md

  1. Work your way through the tabs on the left from the top down.

-    1. Generate a self-(myworkcell_moveit_config/config/joint_names.yaml):collision matrix.
+    1. Generate a self-collision matrix.
     1. Add a fixed virtual base joint. e.g.

        ```